-CODI: During the eight years of UCDO 's work, the community savings and network processes grew by leaps and bounds, and poor communities across the country became ever more actively involved in solving their own economic and social problems.
+by leaps and bounds, and poor communities across the country were actively involved in solving their own economic and social problems.
 In 2000, to better serve this growing community movement, UCDO was merged with the Rural Development Fund to become the Community Organizations Development Institute (CODI).
 As an autonomous entity, with a special status as an independent public organization (under the Ministry of Social Development and Human Security), CODI had greater freedom and flexibility than conventional government agencies, and could greatly expand the scope of its work, directly access public funds from annual fiscal budgets and partner with a greater variety of public and civil organizations.
 CODI's chief tool was flexible finance, which came from its revolving loan fund, which by 2015 had grown to \$200 million.
 With this capital resource, CODI gives loans to communities and networks for housing and land, holistic development, community businesses and natural resource and environmental development projects.

 CODI also gives revolving fund loans to savings groups and CDFs to strengthen their financial capacity.